 This incident serves as a reminder that passengers are responsible for the contents of bags they bring to the security checkpoint, and TSA’s advice to passengers is to look through bags thoroughly before coming to the airport to make sure there are no illegal or prohibited items.

 Weapons—including firearms, firearm parts and ammunition—are not permitted in carry-on bags, but can be transported in checked bags if they are unloaded, properly packed and declared to the airline.
 Passengers who bring firearms to the checkpoint are subject to possible criminal charges from law enforcement and civil penalties from TSA up to $11,000.

 Passengers are permitted to travel with firearms in checked baggage if they are properly packaged and declared.
 Firearms must be unloaded, packed in a hard-side case, locked, and packed separately from ammunition.
 Firearm possession laws vary by state and locality.
 Travelers should familiarize themselves with state and local firearm laws for each point of travel prior to departure.

-For more details on how to properly travel with a firearm, please visit our traveling with firearms page.
+For more information about TSA prohibited items, please check the prohibited items list and traveling with firearms.
 Airlines may have additional requirements for traveling with firearms and ammunition.
 Travelers should also contact the airline regarding firearm and ammunition carriage policies.

-TSA screens nearly 2 million passengers and their luggage every day for prohibited items, including weapons and explosives.
+The Transportation Security Administration screens approximately 1.8 million passengers and their luggage every day for prohibited items, including weapons and explosives.
 To do this, TSA uses imaging technology to safely screen passengers for any items which may be concealed under clothing, while X-ray units screen all carry-on baggage.